-Atenolol has no or negligible influence on the ability to drive and use machines.
+Atenolol has no or negligible influence on the ability of patients to drive or operate machinery.
 However, it should be taken into account that occasionally dizziness or fatigue may occur.

 4.8 Undesirable effects

 Atenolol is well tolerated.
 In clinical studies, the undesired events reported are usually attributable to the pharmacological actions of atenolol.